-Electronic cigarettes are growing in popularity around the world.
-With the announcement of vape as our Word of the Year, we asked a number of scholars for their thoughts on this new word and emerging phenomenon.
+Smiling face?
+Grimacing face?
+Speak-No-Evil Monkey?
+With the announcement of emoji as the Oxford Dictionaries Word of the Year, we asked a number of scholars for their thoughts on this new word and emerging linguistic phenomenon.

-As 2014 draws to a close, it’s time to look back and see which words have been significant throughout the past twelve months, and to announce the Oxford Dictionaries Word of the Year.
-Without further ado, we can exclusively reveal that the Oxford Dictionaries Word of the Year 2015 is…
+As 2015 draws to a close, it’s time to look back and see which words have been significant throughout the past twelve months, and to announce the Oxford Dictionaries Word of the Year.
+Without further ado, we can reveal that the Oxford Dictionaries Word of the Year 2015 is…